Construction of Fully Faithful Tropicalizations for Curves in Ambient Dimension 3: A genus 2 curve

 Now let us look at the construction in Table~\ref{tab:listofdivisors} which has some extra bits added to it, pictured in Figure~\ref{fig:genus2all}.
 The bumps at $\delta_1,\dots,\delta_4$ and $\gamma_1,\dots,\gamma_4$ are small enough that they should not impact injectivity.
 But we can also make the bumps arbitrarily small if we are concerned by decreasing the distances between $\delta_1$ and $\delta_2$ and between $\gamma_1$ and $\gamma_2$.

-The idea, which one can see in Figure~\ref{fig:genus2xrays}, is that there is some compact set (possibly even finite) of lengths that would cause an intersection outside of which all other lengths work.
+The idea, which one can see in Figure~\ref{fig:genus2xrays}, is that there is some compact set (possibly even finite) of lengths that would cause an intersection and outside which, all other lengths work.

 \begin{proposition} We can choose the lengths $\ell(\delta_2), \ell(\delta_3), \ell(\gamma_2), \ell(\gamma_3)$ to get an injective embedding of our curve. \end{proposition} \begin{proof} First, project onto the plane $z = 0$.
 Here you can see that the infinite rays at $\delta_1, \delta_4$ do not intersect any part of the rough draft.